Update: For Fitness Week we’ve added some great new budget watches for 2018 from Garmin, Polar and Suunto.

-Once upon a jog the wonder of running watches, with their new-fangled GPS smarts, was reserved for the rich.
+Once upon a jog, the wonder of running watches with their new-fangled GPS smarts were reserved for the rich.
 Now advances in tech mean running watches are smaller, more advanced and - crucially - more affordable than ever before.

-Now you can now run with goals and actually see progress thanks to data analysis offered by even the most basic and cheap of running watches.
+Setting running goals and monitoring your progress has never been easier thanks to data analysis offered by even the most basic and cheap running watches.
 With metrics like heart rate and GPS location anyone can train like a pro.

-There are plenty of running watches out there, including offerings for beginners to start out, regulars to push themselves and athletes to redefine the limits of running possibilities (but on a budget), with the following the best of the affordable bunch.
+Even on smaller budgets, there’s still plenty of running watches choice, including offerings for beginners just starting out, regulars looking to push themselves and athletes aiming to smash their running bests, with the following the best of the affordable bunch.

 Note: we've ranked these from cheapest to most expensive according to prices at time of writing.